btraven00/mtp-log/11_friction_points.md

 I think part of the "problem" is that the ZODB used is always references within the boundaries of a single project, and each git repo has its own lineage tree for provenance.
-Since methods import datasets, one has to traverse `sameAs` relations (Almut code does this, and it works, but it seems messy).
+Since methods import datasets, one has to traverse `sameAs` relations (Almut code does this, and it works beautifully so far, but it might be a bit messy to maintain in the future: queries tend to grow more expensive, branches/rollouts can happen, and I think we all agree that a more straightforward way of referencing a dataset might be preferred).

 On the other hand, there's no way to automatically propagate changes in the dataset "downwards" to methods that use the dataset - or to check that a method